mdsavian/AppControleMedico/README.md

 - ♻️ **Rxjs 6**
 - 📄 **MongoDB**

-<h2 align="center">Getting started</h2>
+## Getting started

 1. Clone this repo using git clone https://github.com/mdsavian/AppControleMedico.git
 2. Move yourself to the appropriate directory: cd appcontrolemedico
 3. Run command npm install

-<h2 align="center">License</h2>
+### Getting started with the backend server

+## License

 This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) page for details.